JiMa25/DOZE-Dataset/README.md

 ```
 The `episodes` folder contains four navigation tasks: Appearance, Spacial, OV (Open-Vocabulary), and Hint.
 The `static` folder contains 10 3d scenes with static humanoid obstacles, the `dynamic_fixed` folder contains 10 3d scenes with fixed trajectories moving humanoid obstacles, and the `dynamic_random` folder contains 10 3d scenes with random trajectories moving humanoid obstacles.
 In these scene folders, `DOZE_xxxxxx.x86_64` is the executable file.

-### Episode file
+## Episode Structure
-The following is an example of an episode for an appearance task.
+Here is an example of the structure of a single episode in our data set.
 ```json
 {
     "id": "Appearance_DOZE_0_274",